Got a question or want to discuss how we can help with your house sale? Call us 24/7 anytime

 Key Takeaways:

-• OIEO sets a minimum price the seller is willing to accept.
+• OIEO sets a minimum price threshold, not a target sale price.

 • MENU CLOSED